-Ecstasy by Ray Sahelian, M.D.
+7 by Ray Sahelian, M.D

 Ecstasy and brain damage

-Taking the drug ecstasy, even just a few times, can harm the brain.
+Taking the drug Ecstasy, even just a few times, can harm the brain.
 Brain imaging studies performed in 56 non-users and 59 first-time ecstasy users, who had taken an average of just six tablets, revealed subtle changes in cell architecture and decreased blood flow in some areas of the brain in the young adults.
 A decrease in verbal memory was also seen in new ecstasy users compared with non-users, Dr. Maartje de Win of Academic Medical Center at the University of Amsterdam reported in 2006 at the annual meeting of the Radiological Society of North America in Chicago.
 It's not known where these harmful effects on the brain are fleeting or permanent.
 "There is some evidence, in heavy ecstasy users, that part of the brain recovers," de Win said, "although we don't know if brain cells recover, whether their function is the same."
 Studies have shown that long-term or heavy ecstasy use can damage neurons in the brain and cause depression, anxiety, confusion, difficulty sleeping and memory impairment.
 De Win's study, however, is the first to look at the neurotoxic effects of low doses of ecstasy on first-time users.
 Ecstasy, which is highly addictive, stimulates the release of the brain chemical serotonin, producing a high that lasts from several minutes to an hour.
 The drug's "feel-good" effects vary by the individual, the dose and purity, and the environment in which it is taken.

 Ecstasy and Memory